vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS_old_2022.md

 # Installing MD Debugger in Sonic 1 GitHub Disassembly

-> **Note**
+> **Warning**
 >
-> This guide assumes your project is using a newer version of Sonic 1 GitHub disassembly after June 2023.
-It's when it switched to Lua-based build system introduced and it was then refactored.
+> This guide assumes your project is using a version of Sonic 1 GitHub disassembly dated between July 2022 and June 2023.
+It's when it switched to Lua-based build system introduced, but before it was refactored.
 >
-> For older versions, see the other guides.
+> For the newest version of the disassembly, see the other guide.

 This guide describes a step-by-step installation process of the MD Error Handler and Debugger 2.5 and above in Sonic 1 GitHub Disassembly.